ashwinvasudevanc/CANDriverTask/README.md

-# UNO MINDA Software Interview task
+# Simple CAN driver development

 ### Task:
 A simple CAN driver is to be developed as per requirements.